ChrisZie/HugoSymphony/content/volunteerism/webdesign/_index.md

 heroBGImage: https://cdn.pixabay.com/photo/2016/01/10/23/18/lions-1132745_1280.jpg
 heroTitleImage: https://cdn.pixabay.com/photo/2017/09/25/17/02/africa-2785836_1280.jpg
 heroheader:
-  - heroHeading : Designed for impact
+  - heroHeading : Your image is key to your success
-  - heroHeading : Your website is your<br>digital brochure.<br>Be remembered.
+  - heroHeading : This is your<br>digital brochure.<br>Be remembered.
   - heroHeading : It's all about beauty, speed, security, and flexibility

 quizcards:
   - titlefront: simplicity
-    textfront: How Many People Will Use Only Their Phones To Search For Your Website And Social Media Profiles?
+    textfront: How Many Potential Volunteers Will Use Only Their Phones To Search For Your Website And Social Media Profiles?
     bgimagefront: https://source.unsplash.com/T-LfvX-7IVg/1200x600
-    titleback: 52% Mobile Only
+    titleback: 52%
     textback: Phones are the future!
 This number is growing, fast.
-But though over half of all users use only their phones to look up where to travel to and who to donate and volunteer with, most websites perform **much** worse on a phone.<br><br>We tailor each word, image, and layout to be as amazing on a phone as on a PC.
-Google measures performance on both Mobile and Desktop when choosing who to rank first in search results so we optimize every element for maximum visibility.
+But though over half of all users use only their phones to look up where to volunteer, donate and travel, most websites perform **much** worse on a phone.<br><br>We tailor each word, image, and layout to be as amazing on a phone as on a PC, giving mobile users the best possible experience.
+And as Google ranks performance on Mobile highly, we also get your website viewed by as many users as possible.
     bgimageback: https://cdn.pixabay.com/photo/2015/09/06/11/40/zebra-927272_1280.jpg

   - titlefront: style
-    textfront: How Long Does A User Take To Judge Whether They Will Stay On Your Website Or Go To A Competitor?
+    textfront: How Long Does A Potential Volunteer Take To Judge Whether They Will Stay On Your Website Or Go To A Competitor?
     bgimagefront: https://cdn.pixabay.com/photo/2019/06/16/16/01/africa-4278141_1280.jpg
     titleback: 0.05 Seconds
-    textback: Make it count!
-That's all you have to convince a user to stay and learn about who you are and what you do.
-If that is all you get to make a difference, make it unforgettable.<br><br>We work with you to understand your themes, mission, and goals.
+    textback: Your image is important!
+If you only get a moment to convince a user to stay and learn about who you are and what you are making a difference, make it unforgettable.<br><br>We work with you to understand your themes, mission, and goals.
 We use that to design a spectacular website that uses colour, design effects, and layouts to optimize User Experience.
 And, as users clearly prefer original designs, your site will not be made from a template but rather designed just for you.
     bgimageback: https://cdn.pixabay.com/photo/2016/11/23/13/23/african-wild-dog-1852820_1280.jpg

   - titlefront: speed
-    textfront: How Many Users Do You Lose **Per Second** When Your Website Takes Longer Than Three Seconds to Load?
+    textfront: How Many Potential Volunteers Do You Lose **Per Second** When Your Website Takes Longer Than 3 Seconds to Load?
     bgimagefront: https://source.unsplash.com/92MgFhlWD-8/1200x600
     titleback: 20-30%
     textback: Give the people what they want!
-Imagine how much more impact you could have with 75% more visitors, donors, and volunteers than you have right now.<br><br>All our designs fully consider performance, with images, colours, and content all tuned for maximum speed.
-Google rates template sites from Wix and WordPress a "C" grade or lower due to their awfully slow performance, making them less likely to appear during a search.
-Our sites have an "A" grade, vastly increasing your visibility.
+Imagine how much more of an impact you could have with 75% more volunteers and donors than you have right now.<br><br>All of our designs fully consider performance, with images, colours, and content all tuned for maximum speed.
+Google rates template sites from Wix and WordPress a "C" grade or lower due to their extremely slow performance, making them less likely to appear during a search.
+Our sites have an "A" grade, greatly increasing your visibility.
     bgimageback: https://source.unsplash.com/jBjQA3LU9Dc/1200x600

   - titlefront: security
     textfront: How Often Do Hackers Target Small Businesses or Governments Every Single Day?
     bgimagefront: https://source.unsplash.com/YL5ZDmdDNEY/1200x600
     titleback: Every 39 Seconds
     textback: Don't become a victim!
 Major organizations now spend TRILLIONS of dollars each year on improving security, making this their single largest investment.<br><br>Security is our highest priority when building websites.
-Visitors, volunteers, and donors should never be at risk when they trust you with their data.
-The most attacked websites are from WordPress, Wix, and other template sites, so our technology is cutting-edge and prioritizes security, ensuring that you are never targeted.
+Volunteers and donors should never be at risk when they trust you with their data.
+The vast majority of security issues occur on template-made websites from systems like WordPress or Wix.
+Our technology is top-rated for security, ensuring that you are never targeted.
     bgimageback: https://cdn.pixabay.com/photo/2015/05/25/16/02/hippo-783522_1280.jpg

 process: